ebonnal/streamable/README.md

 It has an optional `concurrency` parameter to execute the function concurrently while preserving the order (threads).

 ## `.filter`
-Defines the filtering of parent elements based on a predicate function.
+Defines the filtering elements based on a predicate function.

 ```python
 pair_integers: Stream[int] = integers.filter(lambda x: x % 2 == 0)